moead-framework/framework/docs/tuto.rst

 - The function :code:`generate_solution(array, evaluate)` generates a solution.
-A solution is a :class:`moead_framework.solution.one_dimensional_dolution.OneDimensionSolution` object that contains the representation of the solution in the `solution` attribute, and all fitness values in the `F` attribute.
+A solution is a :class:`moead_framework.solution.one_dimensional_dolution.OneDimensionSolution` object that contains the representation of the solution in the ``solution`` attribute, and all fitness values in the ``F`` attribute.

 .. note:: All components of the framework available in this version are only compatible with OneDimensionSolution.
 If you want to manage new types of solutions, you have to adapt other components of the framework.

- The function :code:`generate_solution(array, evaluate)` takes as parameter the representation of the function and the boolean :code:`evaluate` that determine if the solution object should save the fitness, the default value must be "True".
+The function :code:`generate_solution(array, evaluate)` takes as parameter ``array`` the representation of the solution and the boolean :code:`evaluate` that determine if the solution object should save the fitness, the default value must be ``True``.

 .. code-block:: python